bogeo/suspatterns/README.md

 ### Minimize Dataflow
 Here an alias for "Buffered Dataflow".
 See [BufferedDataflow.xml](descriptions/BufferedDataflow.xml).
+### (O-notation)
+It is a prominent anti-pattern or simple a "bad habit" of some developers not to care about algorithmic efficency.
+Since this does not give a pattern directly, if hasnt't been documented here.
+But see the pattern "Document run-time behavior", which addresses this aspect.
 ### Open Source
 It is said, the open source philosophy and the practices behind open source development contribute to software with a higher degree of sustainabilty.
 Certainly